-The Makó Production Licence covers approximately 245,775 acres (approximately 1,000 km2) and is held 100% by TXM, a wholly owned subsidiary of the Group.
-Under the terms of the Makó Production Licence, the Group is obliged to pay a 2% royalty to the Hungarian Government on any unconventional production and has a further 5% royalty payable under an agreement with Prospect Resources Inc., the previous owners of the acreage covered by the Makó Production Licence.
-Up to 31 December 2016 corporate profits were taxed at 19% on the part of the tax base which exceeded HUF500 million (approximately \$1.8 million); below that level a reduced rate of 10% applied.
-From 1 January 2017, corporate income tax has been reduced to a single rate of 9%, which is applicable to any levels of net income.
-2009 saw the introduction of an additional profit based energy industry tax, levied on energy supplying companies.
+Under the terms of the licence, the Group is obliged to pay a 2% royalty to the Hungarian Government on any unconventional production and has a further 5% royalty payable to Prospect Resources Inc., the previous owners of the acreage.

+Up to 31 December 2017 corporate profits were taxed at 19% on the part of the tax base which exceeded HUF500 million (approximately \$1.8 million); below that level a reduced rate of 10% applied.
+From 1 January 2017, corporate income tax was reduced to a single rate of 9%, which is applicable to all levels of net income.
+2009 saw the introduction of an additional profit based energy industry tax which is levied on energy supplying companies.
 The rate is 31%, with deductions allowable for certain capital expenditures.
 TXM is the operator and there are no outstanding work commitments on the Makó Production Licence.